MoralisWeb3/Moralis-JS-SDK/.changeset/dull-pianos-compare.md

 '@moralisweb3/evm-api': patch
 ---

-Fixed building a body of POST requests.
+Fixed creating a body of POST requests.